adinhodovic/django-google-optimize/docs/configuration.md

     {% endif %}
 ```

-If you do not use the Experiment Cookie make sure to add the `_gaexp` cookie when testing locally:
+If you do not use the Experiment Cookie object when testing locally make sure to add the `_gaexp` cookie to the session:

 ```txt
 Cookie Name: _gaexp